xuhong-/OpenAtlas/README.md

-# AtlasForAndroid
+# OpenAtlas
-AtlasForAndroid，The MIT License (MIT) Copyright (c) 2015 Bunny Blue,achellies
-This is A Plugin Framework run as Taobao
+OpenAtlas ,a Android plugin framework，The MIT License (MIT) Copyright (c) 2015 Bunny Blue,achellies This is A Plugin Framework run like Taobao.